Trump, Biden and the road to 270 electoral votes

 Republicans claim another practical advantage on the ground: People.
 Trump's team has thousands of paid staff and volunteers across the country courting voters face-to-face, while Democrats are still conducting their canvassing efforts almost exclusively by phone and online.

-White House chief of staff Mark Meadows claims increased momentum, commenting last week aboard Air Force One as Trump was returning to Washington from a rally in Pennsylvania, which drew thousands, despite public health concerns.
-"It just continues to build bigger and bigger each time we go, Minnesota or Wisconsin or Pennsylvania or North Carolina.
-It just -– the crowds keep getting bigger and bigger."
+White House chief of staff Mark Meadows claims increased momentum.
+Last week aboard Air Force One, as Trump was returning to Washington from a rally in Pennsylvania that drew thousands despite public health concerns, Meadows said: "It just continues to build bigger and bigger each time we go, Minnesota or Wisconsin or Pennsylvania or North Carolina.
+It just — the crowds keep getting bigger and bigger."

 The race could ultimately come down to swing state suburbs, where many educated voters who have traditionally voted Republican have turned away from Trump's GOP.
 The shift has fueled gains for Democrats in state elections since he took office, yet Trump's team is betting that the focus on protest-related violence will scare some voters into giving him a second chance.